-The Melancthon Wolfe Wind LP, Pingston Power Inc., TAPC Holdings LP, New Richmond Wind LP, Kent Hills Wind LP, TEC Hedland Pty Ltd and Windrise Wind LP non-recourse bonds and the TransAlta OCP LP bond, with a total carrying value of \$1.6 billion as at March 31, 2024 (Dec.
-31, 2023 - \$1.7 billion) are subject to customary financing conditions and covenants that may restrict the Company's ability to access funds generated by the facilities' operations.
+The Melancthon Wolfe Wind LP, Pingston Power Inc., TAPC Holdings LP, New Richmond Wind LP, Kent Hills Wind LP, Windrise Wind LP, TEC Hedland Pty Ltd non-recourse bonds and the TransAlta OCP LP bond, with a total carrying value of \$1.6 billion as at June 30, 2024 (Dec.
+31,

+2023 - \$1.7 billion) are subject to customary financing conditions and covenants that may restrict the Company's ability to access funds generated by the facilities' operations.
 Upon meeting certain distribution tests, typically performed once per quarter, the funds are able to be distributed by the subsidiary entities to their respective parent entity.
-These conditions include meeting a debt service coverage ratio prior to distribution, which was met by these entities in the first quarter of 2024, with the exception of Kent Hills Wind LP.
-Kent Hills Wind LP cannot make any distributions to its partners until the independent engineer's report has been finalized and the the debt service coverage ratio is met.
-The funds in the entities will remain restricted until the next debt service coverage test can be performed in the second quarter of 2024.
-At March 31, 2024, \$88 million (Dec.
-31, 2023 - \$79 million) of cash was subject to these financial restrictions.
+These conditions include meeting a debt service coverage ratio prior to distribution, which was met by these entities in the second quarter of 2024, with the exception of Kent Hills Wind LP and Windrise Wind LP.
+The funds in the entities will remain restricted until the next debt service coverage test can be performed in the third quarter of 2024.
+At June 30, 2024, cash of \$63 million (Dec.
+31, 2023 - \$79 million) was subject to these financial restrictions.

-At March 31, 2024, \$4 million (AU\$4 million) of funds held by TEC Hedland Pty Ltd are not able to be accessed by other corporate entities as the funds must be solely used by the project entities for the purpose of paying major maintenance costs.
+At June 30, 2024, funds of \$6 million (AU\$7 million) were held by TEC Hedland Pty Ltd and were not accessible by other corporate entities, as the funds must be solely used by the project entities for the purpose of paying major maintenance costs.